ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
 - **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

-Toggle the **Enable showing only available items** option on to display only products that are currently in stock.
+Toggle the **Show only available items** option on to display only products that are currently in stock.

 ### Most popular products in category block